andre-araujo/e-learning/README.md

 It will run at [http://localhost:3000](http://localhost:3000)

 ### Run in production mode
-`npm start` : Runs in *production mode* with a production-ready optimized build
+`npm run export && npm start` : Build and run in *production mode* with a production-ready optimized build

 ### Build
 `npm run build:prod` : Builds the project in *production mode* as an static app a `./dist` folder